The Pfister Hotel®

 Our Pfister Artist-in-Residence program has been recognized, locally, nationally and internationally.
 The residency, which runs from April 1st – March 31st is an opportunity for an artist to be at the forefront of Milwaukee in an artist studio/gallery on the 1st floor of Milwaukee’s oldest and most prestigious hotel.

-The program features a working art studio and gallery that is open to hotel guests and the public, encourages visitors to interact with the artist, while watching the evolution of each piece of work firsthand.
+The program features a working art studio and gallery that is open to hotel guests and the public and encourages visitors to interact with the artist, while watching the evolution of each piece of work firsthand.
 The Artist-in-Residence Program serves as an extension of the hotel and works hand-in-hand with hotel staff to both promote the program and provide a distinctly unique experience for guests and visitors of the hotel.

 The hotel’s current and past artists have been gaining attention, as well.
 Timothy Westbrook (2012-2013) appeared on the twelfth season of the popular Lifetime Television show “Project Runway,” while Shelby Keefe (2011-2012) had her work featured on the cover of the September 2013 issue of PleinAir Magazine.